Jaigardel/Keys4Speed/README.md

 🔹Scores

-If you type correctly you will get a point an some extra time.
+If you type correctly you will get a point and, if it´s a vowel, you will get some extra time.

 If you make a mistake, your score will be reduced by 1.